 Well defined internal procedures for admission.
-There is no preparatory programme before admission.
+There is no preparatory program before admission.
 After entering tests students are ranked according to marks gained during previous education and results got during entering exam.

-Recommendations for improvement:

-No recommendations

 Indicator 4.4 Student Involvement in the Improvement of the Teaching/Learning Processes